off-by-some/contrakit/docs/paper/definitions/4_agreement_measure_and_minimax_theorem.md

 $$

 This finds the frame-independent behavior $Q$ that maximizes the minimum agreement across all contexts.

+And we show this to be the key optimization.

 ```python
 # Create a behavior with contradictions using Observatory API